envisioning/vocab/vocab/Unverifyability.md

 ---
 category: GOV, CORE
+generality:
+- 0.85
+- 0.83
+- 0.81
+- 0.79
+- 0.78
+- 0.76
+- 0.74
 slug: unverifyability
 summary: Inability to confirm the correctness or truth of a system, model, or process, especially in complex AI systems where verification is either impossible or highly difficult.
 title: Unverifyability
 ---